Stop database

 docker compose restart ords-26ai # or: podman compose restart ords-26ai

-Keep in mind that the FREE database has a space limitation of 12GB.
-You can check the used space with:
+The Free edition of the database has a space limit of 12GB.
+Show the used space with this command:

 Terminal window